NeuraXenetica/synaptans-workforcesim/README.txt

 DEVELOPMENT
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-Synaptans WorkforceSim™  is developed and published by NeuraXenetica LLC, using some components licensed from Cognitive Firewall LLC.
-(The choice of the name “Synaptans” acknowledges the origins of some of the simulation’s underlying code in code written for a computer game in the “Utopian Confederation” game series, inspired by the seminal 16th-century philosophical text of St. Thomas More.
-In that game, “synaptans” is one of many ranks found within the administrative hierarchy of the Utopian Confederation, as it exists in the 22nd century.)
+Synaptans WorkforceSim™ is developed with support from Cognitive Firewall LLC and NeuraXenetica LLC by Matthew E. Gladden.
+The choice of the name “Synaptans” acknowledges the origins of some of the simulation’s underlying code in code written for a computer game in the “Utopian Confederation” game series, inspired by the seminal 16th-century philosophical text of St. Thomas More.
+In that game, “synaptans” is one of many ranks found within the administrative hierarchy of the Utopian Confederation, as it exists in the 22nd century.

-The lead developer for this project is Matthew Gladden.

-███████████████████████████████████████████████
-Synaptans WorkforceSim™ software and accompanying documents ©2021 NeuraXenetica LLC ███████████████████████████████████████████████
+©2021-2022 NeuraXenetica LLC